edussouza/Pancake-Sorting/README.md

 And the Boolean.h librarie:
  - [Booleano.h](https://git-scm.com)

+They are also in the src folder.

-After the downloads are done, you must put them all in the same folder and you are ready to compile and run teh Panquecas.c
+After the downloads are done, you must put them all in the same folder and you are ready to compile and run thh Panquecas.c